- Litigation and Dispute Resolution

 - Tax Litigation and Consulting

 Thomas W. Cranmer is a trial lawyer who concentrates his practice in civil and criminal litigation.
 With more than 35 years of courtroom experience, his practice focuses on white-collar criminal defense, complex commercial litigation and "bet-the-company" litigation.

-Prior to joining the firm, Tom served as an Assistant Prosecuting Attorney in Oakland County, Mich., and an Assistant Chief of the Criminal Division of the United States Attorney's Office for the Eastern District of Michigan.
+Prior to joining the firm, Tom served as an Assistant Prosecuting Attorney in Oakland County, Michigan, and an Assistant Chief of the Criminal Division of the United States Attorney's Office for the Eastern District of Michigan.

 He has extensive experience conducting internal corporate audits, independent audit committee reviews and corporate compliance programs.

 He has also represented both attorneys and judges in proceedings alleging malpractice, professional or public misconduct.

 Represented an AmLaw 200 firm in the successful resolution of a legal malpractice action related to a patent infringement lawsuit.